 .
 Look for different examples of writing

-.Have a go at writing a fact file on a woodland animal.
+.Have a go at writing a fact file on an animal

 Practice writing topic words from your homework

-• Read stories and information texts about woodlandregions.
+• Read stories and information texts about animals

 .
 Create your own stories and information texts